mlhartme/stool/README.md

 ### Stool

-This term is overloaded, depending on the context it may refer to the command line client `sc`, `sc server` in Kubernetes, or the whole Github project.
+This term is overloaded, depending on the context it may refer to the command line client `sc`, a Stool server running in Kubernetes, or the whole Github project.

 ### Stage

 A *stage* is a Kubernetes workload, typically running a web application like a Tomcat servlet container (http://tomcat.apache.org) with a Java web application (https://en.wikipedia.org/wiki/Java_Servlet).

-Every stage has a configuration, which is a set of values you can get and set with `sc config`.
+You can create, list and delete stages with the respective command.
+Every stage has a configuration, which is a set of properties you can get and set with `sc config`.
+Every stages has a status, which is a set of fields you can check it with `sc status`.

-Technically, a stage is a Helm release -- `sc create` installs a Helm chart, `sc delete` uninstalls it.
-It's also safe to `helm uninstall` instead of `sc delete`.

-A stage runs on a Kubernetes cluster within a namespace, which is identified by a context.
+A stage runs on the Kubernetes cluster identified by a context.
 Every stage has a unique name in that context.
 A stage is referenced by *name*`@`*context* or just the *name* if it's in the current context.
 You define the stage name and context when you create the stage, neither can be changed later.

+Technically, a stage is a Helm release -- `sc create` installs a Helm chart, `sc delete` uninstalls it.
+It's also safe to `helm uninstall` instead of `sc delete`.

 ### Stage class

 The stage class defines how to create a stage.
-Every stage has as class (or in oo works: it is an instance of a class).
+Every stage has as class (or in oo words: it is an instance of a class).

 A class looks like this: